Pelinu97/semiconductor-supply-chain-analysis/README.md

 TSMC holds a dominant position in advanced semiconductor fabrication:

-- Controls majority share of advanced node (5nm and below) production
 - Serves as primary manufacturer for US tech firms
-- Embedded deeply in global defense, AI, and telecom supply chains
+- Embedded deeply in global technology,AI ,telecommunications, and defense-related supply chains.

 OSINT assessment:

 Taiwan functions as a critical node with systemic global dependency, meaning disruption would have cascading effects across:

-- Defense systems
+- Defense-related supply chains
 - Artificial intelligence infrastructure
 - Automotive and industrial manufacturing
 - Consumer electronics markets